AakanshaDhawan/spotify-ng-app/README.md

 Old-school, HTML file opening:

-As this's a Front-end only App, this could be tested through a Browser that natively support CORS.
+As this's a Front-end only App, this could be opened through a Browser that natively support CORS.
 Open index.html into your favorite browser